Relationship Suggestions

 |---|---|---|

-For “end” suggestions, the system links to the existing relationship it thinks has ended, so you can verify before confirming.
+For an End suggestion, the panel links to the actual existing relationship it thinks has ended, so you can open it and check before confirming.

 Triggering suggestions